 Casco Bay Lines is one of the oldest ferry systems in the country.
 Nearly 150 years ago we transported summer visitors to cottages and luxurious hotels on the islands of Casco Bay.
 Wooden steamers with coal fired engines transported up to 1,000 passengers at a time.

 When the original Casco Bay Lines declared bankruptcy in 1981, the Casco Bay Island Transit District (CBITD), a quasi-municipal, non-profit corporation, was established on April 17, 1981 through emergency State legislative action to ensure the continuation of service to the islands of Casco Bay.

-CBITD purchased the assets of Casco Bay Lines and the closing occurred on the afternoon of Friday, 3/26/82.
+CBITD took over the assets of bankrupt Casco Bay Lines and the closing occurred on the afternoon of Friday, 3/26/82.
 After the various documents were signed there was a break early in the evening so that the appropriate vessel filings could be made with the Coast Guard transferring ownership and recording the 1st Ship’s Preferred Mortgage given by CBITD.
 During the break everyone on the CBITD team went to Boone’s for dinner.
 The Coast Guard documentation was completed at about 9:30 pm and afterwards everyone went to the pier and looked at the vessels that were then owned by CBITD.
 There were no more runs that night and CBITD began operations with the first runs on Saturday, 3/27/82.

 The Story of Casco Bay Lines

 We use the name “Casco Bay Lines” every day in our lives as island residents and CBL employees, but probably no one knows how and when the company was first called that.

 Scheduled ferry service to the islands started circa 1870, but not until 1878 was there a permanent year-round company dedicated to scheduled service to the inner bay islands.
 This entity was called the Casco Bay Steamboat Company.